 Two stars because you have to be quite the handyman/woman.

-Another way to repair those broken specs is by using two needles to put back the two pieces.
+Another way to repair those broken specs is by using two needles to put the two pieces back together.

-This option is more discreet and the break will be harder to notice.
+This option is more discreet than sewing your glasses.
+The break will be harder to notice.
 It’s the best choice when you broke your glasses in half.